Description

 • Whiskey and Ginger Ale (pre-prohibition style)

-• Whiskey Cocktail (nineteenth-century style)
+• Whiskey Cocktail (pre-prohibition style)

-• Old-fashioned Whiskey Cocktail (nineteenth-century style)
+• Old-fashioned Whiskey Cocktail (pre-prohibition style)

 • Manhattan Cocktail